gieseking-lab/indo-analysis/README.md

 | Option | Usage | Default |
 | --- | --- | --- |
-  -e, --energy       | Energy at which Raman intensities are computed (eV)     | 0.0 -g, --gamma        | Lifetime (broadening) of excited states (eV)            | 0.1088 eV ( = 0.004 au)
+  -e, --energy       | Energy at which Raman intensities are computed (eV)     | 0.0 -f, --modefile     | File containing normal modes                            | nmodes.inp -g, --gamma        | Lifetime (broadening) of excited states (eV)            | 0.1088 eV ( = 0.004 au)
   -d, --displacement | RMS displacement of geometries along vibrational modes (A).
 Positive values are in the positive direction of the mode coordinate, and negative values are in the negative direction of the mode coordinate.  | 0.01
-  -c, --coord        | Coordinate along which to compute Raman intensities     | isotropic (alternatives are x, y, z) -n, --nstates      | Number of states to include in SOS expression           | All states -f, --freqmin      | Minimum vibrational frequency of modes to compute (cm-1).
+  -c, --coord        | Coordinate along which to compute Raman intensities     | isotropic (alternatives are x, y, z) -n, --nstates      | Number of states to include in SOS expression           | All states -v, --freqmin      | Minimum vibrational frequency of modes to compute (cm-1).
 This frequency is also used as the minimum frequency of the computed Raman spectrum.    | 350
-  -v, --freqmax      | Maximum vibrational frequency of modes to compute (cm-1).
+  -w, --freqmax      | Maximum vibrational frequency of modes to compute (cm-1).
 This frequency is also used as the maximum frequency of the computed Raman spectrum.    | 2500
   -s, --freqstep     | Step size for the Lorenztian-broadened Raman spectrum (cm-1) | 1
   -b, --broadening   | Line width (broadening) for Lorentzian-broadened Raman spectrum (cm-1) | 20